+First aid aims to give emergency care to causality until medical assistance is sought.
+Other aspects of safety will be further explored throughout the learning.
+Fitness is central to health and effective participation in physical activity.
+Fitness may be developed for specific movement, but needs to be maintained for efficiency.
 In this unit, students acquire knowledge of the importance of fitness and the benefits to be gained in relation to their personal health.
 Students are given opportunities to explore various fitness activities and to develop routines that encourage them to maintain their personal fitness levels.
+This unit also encourages students to recognize the value of self-selected activities for the maintenance and improvement of fitness and health.

-Fitness is central to health and effective participation in physical activity.
-Fitness may be developed for specific movement, but needs to be maintained for efficiency.
+Injuries do occur, but prevention strategies may be implemented.
+Knowledge of immediate assistance and recovery needs contributes to satisfactory overall participation and performance.
 Safety in fitness is concerned with the prevention of injuries in fitness and physical activity and describes behaviour that promotes safety at school and in the community.